What to Eat in Barcelona: Local Dishes, Tapas and Catalan Food

 What to Drink With It

-Catalan wine is a world of its own, and rarely makes it onto wine lists abroad.
-Look for Cava (traditional-method sparkling from the Penedès), mineral-rich Priorat reds, and crisp Penedès whites built on indigenous grapes like Xarel·lo and Garnatxa.
-And of course, vermut — the noon ritual no visitor should skip.
+Catalan wine is a world of its own, and much of it rarely makes it onto wine lists abroad.
+Look for Cava from the Penedès, mineral-rich Priorat reds, crisp Penedès whites built on indigenous grapes like Xarel·lo and Garnatxa, and local reds from nearby regions.

 Plan your trip